scalacenter/bloop/docs/build-tools/mill.md

 If the results of `bloop projects` is empty, check that:

 1. You are running the command-line invocation in the root base directory (e.g. `/disk/foo`).
-1. The gradle build export process completed successfully.
+1. The mill build export process completed successfully.
 1. The `.bloop/` configuration directory contains bloop configuration files.

 If you suspect bloop is loading the configuration files from somewhere else, run `--verbose`: